Skip to content

 from plotnine.data import anscombe_quartet

-from ninejs import interactive, css, save
+from ninejs import interactive, save

 gg = (